November 17, 2020

 Download appsExtend the reach of your app by making it easier to download and install.
 The scan will take users to a web page that automatically downloads and installs the app.

 Augment your contentIn addition to lead capture, QR Codes can amplify and further explain the static content in a print ad or brochure.
 A quick scan can effortlessly take a customer to more engaging content, like videos and interactive displays.

 E-commerceAre you selling medical products, parts, or disposables online?
 A QR Code could make it easier for customers to order and reorder.

 Customer supportSay so-long to lengthy manuals and hello to QR codes.
 QR's can cut start-up time on medical equipment installation and learning curve by offering the most relevant and concise information when and where it's needed.

 - Like everything digital, testing is critical to ensure that your QR codes work with the medical devices used by your customers.

 - If you're QR Code hinges on access to the Internet, check the environment, like a trade show, to make sure you've got the bars.

 - The QR world is evolving with security features and additional memory capacity on embedded codes.
 Don't be afraid to dream up new uses.

 - There are plenty of free QR Code generators, including those that embed into everyday applications like Microsoft Word®.

-- Some free and paid QR codes are ideal to create many QR codes bulk or whip-up a dynamic URL.
+- Some free and paid QR codes are ideal for creating many QR codes bulk or whip-up a dynamic URL.